greggman/other-window-ipc/README.md

 In renderer or browser process

-*   For a window that just wants to listen for other windows
+*   For a process that just wants to listen for other processes

         const otherWindowIPC = require('other-window-ipc');